kkensuke/nextjs-blog-tutorial/posts/espanso.en.md

     replace: "{{three}}"
 ```

-If you want to manage your espanso directory with Git (e.g., on GitHub) but it contains some private parameters, you can put them in `params.yml` and add `params.yml` to your `.gitignore` file. ;traAll `*.yml` files in the `match` directory will be loaded.
+If you want to manage your espanso directory with Git (e.g., on GitHub) but it contains some private parameters, you can put them in `params.yml` and add `params.yml` to your `.gitignore` file.
+All `*.yml` files in the `match` directory will be loaded.
 Otherwise, you can import files by specifying the path directly.

 ```sh